anoopkdcs/DLwithCNN/README.md

 5. Kim's CNN for Sentiment Analysis : [kimsModel.ipynb](kimsModel.ipynb)

 ## Instructions to use the repository
-Can clone this repository and use the repository straight forward.
+All the programs are executed in [Google Colab](https://colab.research.google.com/).
+You can clone and use this repository straight forward.